HOW DO I GET THERE?

 HOW CAN I PREPARE?

 There are various ways.
-There are always short summaries in our free MM Magazine, which also contains interviews with the artists.
+There are always short summaries on our website, where our digital magazine MMM ONLINE also offers you general introductions, interviews with the artists and many other videos and articles.
 In addition, half an hour before the performance begins there is an introduction to the opera and an outline of the director’s approach, in the Bonbonnière or in our Grand Foyer – in French and in Dutch.
 You can also listen to these introductions online.

 Keen to find out everything you can about the performance?
 Our programme booklets (in French and Dutch) always contain an extensive analysis and background material, as well as biographies of the artists involved in the production.